Grants Development Office

 For proposals without formal deadlines, missing a milestone will cause the proposal to be placed at the end of the queue with the target dates reset once it has been confirmed that the PI commits to submitting under the new timeline.

-Even though this change in framework for proposal submission was triggered by our current staffing limitations, we are genuinely excited by the positive impact that earlier planning will have on our ability to produce high-quality, competitive proposals.
+Even though this change in framework for proposal submission was triggered by severe staffing limitations, we are genuinely excited by the positive impact that earlier planning will have on our ability to produce high-quality, competitive proposals.
 Thank you in advance for your support.

 To start a new proposal, click here and complete the Proposal Initiation Form.
-It will be sent automatically to the appropriate Pre-Award Office, and an Analyst will contact you thereafter.
+It will be sent automatically to the appropriate Pre-Award Office for review, and an Analyst will contact you thereafter.

 Please click here for our contact information.